forgotten-roads/blog/resources/markdown/about.md

 roads as well as friendships and aquantainces we form with random fellow excursionists on these forgotten roads.

+We wrote a blog post that talks some more about why we started up this blog;
+you can read that [here](/blog/archives/2016-09/19-221343/the-beginning-of-a-new-project.html).

 If you are interested in how we build this site, you can read about that [here](powered-by.html).